Porophyllum ruderale ssp. macrocephalum, Yerba Porosa

 Comments: Although Yerba Porosa grows wild in Arizona, it is a popular herb in Mexico and South America with a distinctive somewhat strong flavor similar to cilantro.
 It is used fresh, never cooked, in many foods such as tacos, soups and salads.
 Its multiple common names are a tribute to the popularity of this herb in Mexico and South America.

-Also see the related species Slender Poreleaf, Porophyllum gracile.
+In Southwest Desert Flora also see the related species Slender Poreleaf, Porophyllum gracile.

 The genus Porophyllum is a combination of two Greek root words; "poros" or hole and "phylum" for leaf, in reference to the gland-dotted leaf blades.